-You are strongly encouraged to bring a computer to school, but it is not required.
-As a residential student you will have access to your assigned residence hall computer labs and lobbies.
-The computer lab hours: 9am-12 midnight (daily)
+You are strongly encouraged to bring a computer/laptop to school, but it is not required.
+As a residential student you will have access to your assigned computer labs and lobbies.
+Times will be determined by staffing and office hours.
+The apartment communities also have computer labs in their lobby areas during business hours.